koole/glittercdn/README.md

 If you're using Glitterbot and don't like the Glitterplaatjes (what?!), Glitterbot can also send your team your own custom images.

 1. Replace the images in the `glitters` folder with your own images.
   **Make sure to maintain the existing folder structure.** Place images meant for specific days in the folders for these days (`glitters/mon` for monday, `glitters/tue` for tuesday).
 Place generic images that could be sent on any morning in the `glitters/generic` folder.
 Images should not be larger than 2MB, otherwise they won't automatically expand in Slack.
-To automatically remove bigger images, set `removeBig` to `true` in `cleanup.js`.

 2. Install dependencies by running `yarn install` or `npm install`.